BoringNinny/remote-repo/README.md

-#my first try of remote reposity
+#my first try of remote reposity#
-#that will help me studying how git and github works
+#that will help me studying how git and github works#
-i am very happy to creat a reomote repo successfully by the video of geekhour now let it begin!
+i am very happy to creat a reomote repo successfully by the video of geekhour /br now let it begin!